kafkasl/genUI/index.md

 - [HAL 9000 Demo](https://fasthtml-app-6e583cfc.pla.sh/)

 The goal of Answer.AI has always been to empower individual developers to create the AI applications of tomorrow, with a relentless focus on simplicity.
 These demos are the perfect embodiment of that vision - where many elements come together seamlessly without unnecessary complexity.
 A single developer (me in this case!) can create these beautiful, interactive experiences in just a weekend, with all the libraries from Answer.AI working in perfect synergy.
 That's the power of well-designed tools that prioritize developer experience without sacrificing capability.

+## A Note on Current Limitations

+It's important to acknowledge that in the current demos, I'm using the LLM for tool calling rather than having it generate the FastHTML components directly.
+The LLM decides which tools to call and with what parameters, but the actual UI structure is predefined in the Python functions.

+A more advanced approach would be to have the LLM generate the FastHTML components themselves as Python code.
+This would give the model even greater flexibility in creating novel UI patterns without predefined structures.
+We plan to explore this direction in a future post, as it represents the next evolution of Generative UI where the LLM has complete control over both content and presentation.

+I believe that models are getting good enough to do this with clear prompts explaining how FastHTML & HTMX work, how the single-endpoint approach can be used, and providing the language model with examples of these genUI components, such as the buttons from our demos and these kinds of interactions.

+The only downside is that these libraries are less popular than other alternatives and I've seen the LLMs struggle to get right basic HTMX features like `hx-confirm` or `scroll` behaviors.
+At this point, it really pays off to read [Hypermedia Systems](https://hypermedia.systems/) if you are considering going down this road.

+For now, our current approach strikes a practical balance between flexibility and reliability while demonstrating the core concepts of interactive GenUI.